odan/twig-translation/README.md

 1. Parse all twig files (`php bin/parse-twig.php`)
 2. Start Poedit and open the .po file
-3. Click the "Update" button to parse all PHP and Twig Cache files
+3. Click the `Update` button to parse all PHP and Twig cache files
 4. Translate the text and save the file.

 ### Poedit Setup